Songpu Bridge

 Songpu Bridge, first known as Huangpu River Bridge, Cheting Bridge, is the first bridge built across the Huangpu River in Shanghai, China.
 It is a double-layer steel truss bridge for highway and railway across the Huangpu River in Songjiang District.
 The Songpu Bridge Railway Bridge and Highway Bridge were opened to traffic on September 11, 1975 and June 29, 1976, respectively.
 For a long time after its completion, it was also the only bridge on the upper reaches of the Huangpu River until the opening of the Huangpu River Bridge on the G15 Shenhai Expressway in 2006.

-The Songpu Bridge is located between Chedun Town and Yewei Town in Songjiang District.
-Its coordinates are: 45° 47' 53.30" N 126° 39' 1.94" E. It takes about 5 minutes to cross this 4-kilometer bridge.
+The Songpu Bridge is located between Chedun Town and Yexie Town in Songjiang District.
+It takes about 5 minutes to cross this 4-kilometer bridge.
 The bridge is divided into two layers.
 The upper road bridge is part of the 320 National Road Cheting Highway.
 The lower railway bridge was originally used for the Jinshan branch of the Shanghai-Hangzhou Railway.
 The railway line is a single line.
 The railway has been abandoned.